naiq/Duke_evaluation/README.md

 This picture is from [DukeMTMC Homepage](http://vision.cs.duke.edu/DukeMTMC/).

 ### Evaluation
-To evaluate, you need to calculate your gallery and query feature (i.e., 17661x2048 and 2228x2048 matrix) and save them in advance.
+(Matlab)To evaluate, you need to calculate your gallery and query feature (i.e., 17661x2048 and 2228x2048 matrix) and save them in advance.
 Then download the codes in this repository.
 You just need to change the image path and the feature path in the `evaluation_res_duke_fast.m` and run it to evaluate.

+(Python)We also provide an evaluation code in python.
+You may refer to [here](https://github.com/layumi/Person_reID_baseline_pytorch#evaluation).

 ### State-of-the-art
 We have summarized current state-of-the-art methods on DukeMTMC at [here](https://github.com/layumi/DukeMTMC-reID_evaluation/blob/master/State-of-the-art/README.md).
 If you notice any result that has not been included in this table, please connect [Zhedong Zheng](mailto:zdzheng12@gmail.com) without hesitation to add the method.
 You are welcomed!